 Many expected the 63-year-old to leave, but a 12-month extension clause in his contract was activated as the club looks to end their 15-year spell in England's lower divisions.

 |Newell's Old Boys||1990-92|

-With another season at Elland Road on the cards, Bielsa could cement his place in footballing folklore in the United Kingdom by bringing Leeds back to the Premier League, just like his has in other counties and continents throughout his 27-year career before.
+With another season at Elland Road on the cards, Bielsa could cement his place in footballing folklore in the United Kingdom by bringing Leeds back to the Premier League, just like he has in other countries and continents throughout his 27-year career.

 Number 49: Vic Buckingham - How an Englishman Discovered Johan Cruyff & Pioneered Total Football